humanwhocodes/humanwhocodes.com/src/pages/_posts/2012-05-22-working-with-files-in-javascript-part-3.md

 ## Progress events

-Progress events are becoming so common that they&#8217;re actually written up in a separate specification<sup>[1]</sup>.
+Progress events are becoming so common that they're actually written up in a separate specification<sup>[1]</sup>.
 These events are designed to generically indicate the progress of data transfers.
 Such transfers occur when requesting data from the server, but also when requesting data from disk, which is what `FileReader` does.

 There are six progress events: